mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 a progress indicator rotating in the e-mobi app.

-For example the internet connectivity coverage of the [Vitrupe](https://www.plugshare.com/location/156536) charger is so weak you have to generally walk towards the main road to actually get a GSM signal.
+For example the internet connectivity coverage of the [Vitrupe](https://www.plugshare.com/location/156536) charger (the beach there is beautiful, definitely worth a stop) is so weak you have to literally walk towards the main road to actually get a GSM signal.
 Even if you manage to pay for your charging session, you will need to touch the CCS adapter icon on the charger's touchscreen in order to actually charge.
 The display times out quickly (10 seconds or even less), and so you either rush towards the bloody charger, or you need someone else to press the bloody touchscreen.
-If you don't, the session will time out, charging won't start but 80€ will still be blocked on your credit card (even after 4 days the 80€ hasn't been unblocked from my account).
+If you don't, the session will time out, charging won't start but 80€ will still be blocked on your credit card (even after 4 days 2x80€ hasn't been unblocked from my account).
 I spent 30 minutes cursing and swearing like a sailor until I remembered I have a RFID token from PlugSurfing - then the charging was a breeze.

 [IONITY](https://ionity.eu) roams with CSDD chargers, but the price is not known.
-The Ionity app says that the charging costs 0,15€/min *with the e-mobi app* - they do not say how much it will cost with the Ionity app!
+The Ionity app says that the charging costs 0,15€/min *with the e-mobi app* but *they do not say how much it will cost with the Ionity app*!
 I therefore avoided using Ionity since they can basically add any kind of nifty charge on top.